JulienPalard/dnswait/README.md

 `dnswait` is a small script to wait for the "propagation" of a namserver configuration.

+## Installing

+It's as easy as:

+    python -m pip install dnswait

 ## There's no such thing as DNS propagation

 What make your browser don't hit your server right after you've